gvwilson/sensibleadventures/short-stories/arecibo.md

 They kept the verbal nicety protocol, though, and someone (none of them will admit to it) gave the observatory a Russian accent.

+Annotated visuals take shape, twist, are decorated with ever-richer annotations.
 Blue gasps.
 "that can't be right!"
-Annotated visuals take shape, twist, are decorated with ever-richer annotations.

-"no," Black breathes.
-"no no no."
-It is the most emotion the other have ever heard from them.
-"how could this happen?
-has it malfunctioned?"

-"that's no malf," Red snaps.
+"there," Red snaps,
+highlighting a portion of their shared sense/case map.
 "that's sab---gotta be.
 look."
-The supply shot is still several light seconds away, but they have already queried its onboards.
+The six units making up the observatory's sensor array are each half a light-second away from the hab.
+Even the gentlest ion drives would disrupt their nanometer-precise alignment, so instead the hab uses intense beams of ultraviolet light to nudge them this way and that.
-There, there, and there---the observatory highlights sections of the supply shot's little AI that have somehow been modified.
+There, there, and there---the observatory highlights sections of unit three's controls that have somehow been modified.

 "looks like a hardware hack," Red continues,